Gabinou/tnecs/TUTORIAL.md

     TNECS_REGISTER_SYSTEM(world, SystemMove, Position, Unit);

 ```
-System_id 0 is always reserved for NULL.
-By default, the system phase is set to 0, which always runs first.
+System index 0 is reserved for NULL.
+Default phase is 0, the NULL phase, which always runs first.
 Other phases run in order of their phase id. ```tnecs_system_input_t``` is alias for ```struct tnecs_System_Input```.

-By default, systems are inclusive, meaning that entities that have a superset of the system's components are also run by it.
+By default, systems are inclusive, meaning that entities that have additional components to the system's are also run by it.
+Systems run for every compatible supertype of the system typeflag, for any component list superset.
 If the system is set to exclusive, only the entities that have only exactly the system's components are ran.
-Exclusivity is a boolean.

 Systems can be registered directly with a phase and exclusivity:
 Phases are greater than zero ```uint8_t``` integers that can be defined any way one wishes, though I suggest using an ```enum```: